abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/19/2025 - 3PM-4PM
 ### Run PSF using gene expression estimates for TMM genes [Mher]
 Now that you have an expression estimate for each TMM gene, you can use them in Cytoscape to run PSF.
 NB: Entrez IDs are required for TMM analysis, so make sure to replace Ensembl IDs in coverage matrix to Entrez IDs.
 You can use the ncbi_to_ensembl_mapping.tsv file, which contains Ensembl IDs and their corresponding Entrez IDs.
-Examine the pathways and think how their activity has changed.
+Examine the ALT and TEL pathways for each sample and think compare their activity in healthy vs cancer samples.

 ## 8/19/2025 - 4PM-5PM
 ### Cluster samples by gene expression [Tatevik]
+Use the expression estimates of the TMM genes for each sample (5 crc, 5 healthy) to perform hierarchical clustering and plot heatmap with dendograms to see how well the estimated gene expression values separate crc patients from healthy donors.
+If you identify clusters, use the samples of each cluster for cluster-level pathway scoring of ALT, TEL pathways.

 ## 8/20/2025 - 12PM-1PM
 ### Run PSF using cluster mean gene expression estimates for TMM genes [Mher]
-Perform the same operations as above, only use cluster mean gene expression estimates as input to Cytoscape.
+Perform the same operations as above (see "Run PSF using gene expression estimates for TMM genes" section), only use cluster mean gene expression estimates as input to Cytoscape.
 See how well mean expression estimates represent the cancer biology and whether individual samples differ.

 ## 8/20/2025 - 2PM-3PM
 ### Perform combined analysis of ALT, TEL pathway activities and TRV abundances across samples [Tatevik]